hamptonpieryc/website/content/docs/club-rules.md

 the next FGM.
 The Auditor so elected shall audit the accounts and the Annual Balance Sheet of the Club when called upon to do so and shall give such certificate of assurance as to the accuracy of the said accounts as shall be required by the law or by the GMC.
-If either unable or unwilling to act the Auditor shall inform the GMC who shall appoint a substitute to hold office until the termination of the next FGM.
+If either unable or unwilling to act the Auditor shall inform the GMC who shall appoint a substitute to hold office until the next FGM.

 ## 10. SAILING COMMITTEE:
 The GMC shall, after its election each year, select not less than fve